captain0xff/SDL-android-manual-build/README.md

 ## Known Issues
-Currently changing the package name is not allowed as SDL hardcodes org.libsdl.app in its sources so if the package name is modified either through the scripts or directly in the AndroidManifest.xml the app will crash as it will not be able to find org.libsdl.app.SDLActivity
+Currently changing the **package name** is not allowed as SDL hardcodes org.libsdl.app in its sources.
+If the package name is modified either through the scripts or directly in the AndroidManifest.xml the app will crash as it will not be able to find org.libsdl.app.SDLActivity